YunhanGa0/Bouncy_Asteroids/README.md

 Every time the players score reaches a multiple of 10000, the player gains an extra life.
 ## Enemy Spaceships
-If the level has not been cleared quickly, such as within 30 seconds, an enemy spaceship may appear.
+If the level has not been cleared quickly, such as within 30 seconds, an enemy spaceship will appear.
 These spaceships will move across the screen once and fire at the player.
 The larger spaceship is generally slow and does not fire frequently or very accurately.
 The smaller spaceship fires more often and more accurately, and it moves more deceptively to make it harder to shoot.
 Spaceships can be destroyed if they collide with an